 The Saudi Foreign Ministry also denied her allegations that its embassy had confiscated her passport.

 Thailand vowed to protect her while she remained in the country.
-As well as Global Human Right groups that have rushed to assist Qunun following her pleas on social media.
+As well as Global Human Right groups that have rushed to assist Qunun, barricaded in a hotel room following her pleas on social media.

 “She is under Thailand’s sovereignty now.
 No one, no embassy can force her to go anywhere,” Surachate said.
 “We will protect her as best as we can.”